phansch/mini_rfc_for_cargo_lint_configuration/README.md

 1. How much of an issue is errors for unknown lints?
 My feeling is that it should be OK, but it does set a floor for the minimum supported rustc for something that is not really critical.
-1. How important is it to report the location of the lint?
-Currently rustc will tell you it's in the command-line.
-Finding the correct location for the lint may be tricky in a large project.
-I personally think it would be good to have the intent to implement location reporting in rustc before stabilization.
-   TODO @oli_obk made a suggestion for this somewhere on GitHub, need to find again

 ## Unresolved Questions